Sadeesha-Sath/identity-event-publishers/README.md

 # identity-event-publishers
-This is to maintain Identity-Event-Publishers that support multiple publishers based on requirements.
-This modular design will allow us to onboard additional publishers as needed, ensuring adaptability to diverse publishing requirements.
+This is to maintain a set of output event adapters which do not depend on Siddhi event stream techniques.